-(HealthCastle.com) Have you heard of brominated vegetable oil, or BVO?
-If you drink sports drinks like Gatorade or sodas like Mountain Dew, you might want to learn more about this controversial ingredient that's used in American products but is banned in Japan and the European Union.
+By now, you may have heard of brominated vegetable oil, or BVO.
+In October 2023, California became the first State to ban 4 food additives; one of them is brominated vegetable oil.
+And on November 2nd 2023, FDA proposed to ban BVO, citing potential damage to human health (particularly thyroid) from a recent rat study.
+If you drink sports drinks or sodas, you might want to learn more about this controversial ingredient that’s used in American products but is banned in Japan and the European Union.

-BVO is a food additive made from vegetable oil with the chemical bromine bonded to the oil.
-It's used in several popular sports drinks and sodas to keep the flavor well blended throughout the drink rather than floating to the top.
-It's a controversial ingredient because bromine is used as a flame retardant, and because excessive consumption can cause some serious health effects.
+Brominated vegetable oil is an emulsifier, a food additive made from vegetable oil with the chemical bromine bonded to the oil.
+It was used in several popular sports drinks and sodas to keep the flavor well blended throughout the drink rather than floating to the top.
+It’s a controversial ingredient because bromine is used as a flame retardant, and because excessive consumption can cause some serious health effects.

 Most toxicology studies on BVO were conducted in the 1970s and ’80s on rats.
 All of the studies showed adverse effects.
 A 1970 UK study actually concluded “the high bromine levels found in the fat of tissues from UK children are due to the use of these compounds [brominated vegetable oils].”

 A 1997 study documented a case in which a patient developed the condition of bromism from drinking at least two litres of cola every day.
 The patient complained of headache, fatigue, and memory loss.
 Neurological problems and a deteriorated nervous system eventually led to an inability to walk.
 This patient eventually needed hemodialysis, a treatment usually used for kidney failure.

 BVO has been banned in the UK since 1970, later on in the EU, and in Japan in 2010.
 Both the United States and Canada still approve this additive in our food system.
 In countries where BVO is banned, natural hydrocolloids are used as a substitute.